Music Fundamentals Online, T109, and T151 prerequisites

 I’m trying to complete MFO but I’m having problems.
 Where can I get help?

 If you need help with MFO during the summer, either with the course content or with technical/software problems, send an email to mfo [at] indiana [dot] edu for assistance.
-If you are enrolled in T109 online in the fall or spring semesters, you should contact the Associate Instructor in charge of the class.
+If you are enrolled in T109 online in the fall or spring semester, you should contact the Associate Instructor in charge of the class.

 I am an incoming music major.
 I did not successfully complete MFO during the summer.
 Can I still take T151 in the fall?